enzo-project/enzo-e/doc/source/tests/checkpoint.rst

 The testing machinery has two major limitations:

 1. it generally requires the usage of incomplete parameter files (the test machinery fills in some missing information as it goes)
-2. it makes enforces different assumptions about what should be contained inside of a parameter file when testing the scalable-checkpoint approach and when testing the older Charm++-approach.
+2. it makes different assumptions about what should be contained inside of a parameter file when testing the scalable-checkpoint approach and when testing the older Charm++-approach.

 The first limitation can be somewhat mitigated through the use of our `tools/ckpt_restart_test.py` script.